Spaxy-ke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions will change the permissions of the file hello 7-everybody will change the permissions of the file hello 8-James_Bond will change the permission of the file hello to ------rwx
+6-multiple_permissions will change the permissions of the file hello 7-everybody will change the permissions of the file hello 8-James_Bond will change the permission of the file hello to ------rwx 9-John_Doe will change the permission of the file hello to -rwxr-x-wx